 - Making a gravel road into a paved road is not as simple as just laying asphalt.
 The quality of the ground underneath the pavement is just as important as the quality of asphalt.
 The prep work required can vary, but can easily add $250,000 to the cost per mile.

 - Pavement doesn’t last forever.
 Without routine maintenance, asphalt will break down, making it unusable and damaging to the road base.
-Unfortunately, we find many county paved roads falling into this condition.
+Unfortunately, we find many of the County's paved roads falling into this condition.
 This is worsened because many were constructed as gravel roads years ago, and the base was not prepared for a chip seal or asphalt surface.

 - It’s always a tough decision on what roads to pave with the limited funds we have.
 The reality of the situation is that the money necessary to maintain even our most important paved roads just doesn’t exist.
-The most heavily traveled through-routes that have an economic impact to the county are usually first on the list to receive additional pavement.
-Other factors to consider are safety, drivability and cost to maintain.
+The most heavily traveled through-routes that have an economic impact on the County are usually first on the list to receive additional pavement.
+Other factors to consider are safety, drivability, and cost to maintain.